RoshanRoy96/namaste-nodejs/Season-2/Ep-08 Data Sanitization and Schema Validation/topics.md

 - add timestamps to userSchema.
 - add API level validations on patch requests and signup post API
 - add API validation to each field
+- install validator
+- explore validator library and use validator functions for password, email and photoUrl